Blackheath Counselling Service

 Physical Symptoms of Stress - Working with the Alexander Technique

 If negative patterns or complexes are not explored they will remain locked in the unconscious and can express themselves in neurosis or physical symptoms.
-Many of these physical symptoms can be released in the body through using Alexander Technique relaxation techniques.
-As qualified Alexander Technique teachers (MSTAT) this is our own unique contribution to stress management in counselling/psychotherapy.
+Many of these physical symptoms can be released in the body through using Alexander Technique relaxation techniques as well as remedial yoga postures.
+As qualified Alexander Technique teachers (MSTAT) and trained and experienced Postural Yoga teachers this is our own unique contribution to stress management in counselling/psychotherapy.

 Our therapeutic aim above all is to help you live out who you truly are.